 The Old Idaho Penitentiary has been offering tours for decades, making it the oldest operational historic site in Idaho.
 The tour of this old prison includes a walkthrough of the cells and an overview of what life was like on the inside.
 It even includes visits to the gallows where prisoners were put to death.

-Old Idaho Penitentiary, also known as the “Labyrinth of Death,” was established in 1885 to house prisoners who were convicted of lesser crimes and held for up to six months.
+Old Idaho Penitentiary, also known as the “Labyrinth of Death,” was established in 1885 to house prisoners.
 The museum contains a variety of artifacts dating back over 100 years, including photographs and personal effects from those incarcerated at this facility.

 Address: 2445 Old Penitentiary Rd, Boise, ID 83712